 Field-hunting tip

-Look in rhyolitic volcanic rocks country — that is the host setting where laguna agate typically forms.
+Look in rhyolitic volcanic rocks country, the host setting where laguna agate typically forms.
 If you start seeing quartz, chalcedony, calcite in float, you are in the right ground.
 Field specimens usually show a botryoidal habit, so train your eye for that shape before scanning the outcrop.